How Do I Install a Central Air Conditioner?

 Buying a new central air conditioner is a major investment.
 Working with a skilled HVAC contractor, you’ll receive valuable guidance regarding system types, options, and efficiency levels available.
 The professional guidance you gain will allow you to select the right central air conditioner for your home or business.
 As you move through the installation process, feel free to ask your contractor for information or clarification along the way.

 Kick off the project of installing a central air conditioner with HVAC.com!
 Search our Contractor Directory for a local HVAC pro, or have us recommend a Certified Contractor who can tackle your cooling project.
-Just complete these steps and we’ll set you up with a qualified contractor to quote your air conditioner installation.
+Just fill out the form on the right, and we’ll set you up with a qualified contractor to quote your air conditioner installation.